sjbennett123/polarlarp/content/rules/rulebook/rulebook.md

 At the end of the resurrection, the player must say “I reform one, I reform two, I reform three”.
 There is nothing that will successfully affect a resurrecting body during this three count.
 The last three seconds are considered part of the time in which the spirit “cannot interact with the world around it” and hence nothing will affect the character.
 You cannot begin any three count, including a killing blow, upon a resurrecting body until after the resurrection count is over.

 A newly resurrected character has his or her maximum Body Points and will awake from resurrection without any game possessions at all but clothed.
-All remaining spells and elixirs that were present on the character will be gone, including Gypsy Curse and Enslavement.
+All remaining spells and elixirs that were present on the character will be gone, including Hex and Enslavement.

 Anyone who resurrects at a full earth circle will have their skills renewed.
 This does not include craftsman skills or production skills, but does reset Formal Magic casting ability and Formal Cantrips.
 Most of the time, a Curse of Transformation or an Infection will disappear when a character is resurrected.
 Note that the lost memories from Forget poisons are not restored by resurrection.